ibm-cloud-architecture/refarch-eda/docs/kafka/consumers.md

 The implementation is simple for a single thread consumer, and the code structure looks like:

 * prepare the consumer properties
-* create an instance of KafkaConsumer to connect to a topic and a partition
+* create an instance of KafkaConsumer to connect to a topic
-* loop on polling events: the cosnsumer subscribes to a set of topics and ensure its liveness via the poll API
+* loop on polling events: the consumer subscribes to a set of topics and ensures its liveness with the broker via the poll API
     * process the ConsumerRecords and commit the offset by code or use the autocommit attibute of the consumer

 As long as the consumer continues to call poll(), it will stay in the group and continue to receive messages from the partitions it was assigned.
 When the consumer does not send heartbeats for a duration of `session.timeout.ms`, then it is considered dead and its partitions will be reassigned.